dr-guangtou/daily_astroph/astroph-1809.md

 #### [The curious case of the companion: evidence for cold accretion onto a dwarf satellite near the isolated elliptical NGC 7796](https://arxiv.org/abs/1809.08964)
+    * NGC 7796-DW1: potential dwarf-dwarf interaction
+    * A surprising result is the extended line emission in the galaxy, forming a ring-like structure with a projected diameter of 2.2 kpc.
+    * Nucleus A is a relatively old (7 Gyr or older) and metal-poor super star cluster, most probably the nucleus of the dwarf, now displaced.
+The star-forming regions B and C show younger and distinctly more metal-rich components.
+    * The dwarf-dwarf merger scenario is excluded because of the missing metal-rich merger component.
+A viable alternative is gas accretion from a reservoir of cold, metal-rich gas.
+NGC7796 has to provide this gas within its X-ray bright halo.

 #### [Inferring the astrophysics of reionization and cosmic dawn from galaxy luminosity functions and the 21-cm signal](https://arxiv.org/abs/1809.08995)